wojciechmarek/musicfy/README.md

 A simple audio player app, allowing the play some demo songs, internet radio stations and use the Spotify music collection (not ready yet).

-⚠️ Regarding the async `audio.play()` function implementation in the Chromium based browsers, the app does not work on: Chrome, Brave, Edge and Opera.
+⚠️ Regarding the async `audio.play()` function implementation and the race conditions in the Chromium based browsers, the app might not work on: Chrome, Brave, Edge and Opera.
 Use Firefox instead !!1!

 ## Description